woojiahao/Taiga/docs/bot_basics.md

 **Note:** Before proceeding, ensure that you don't have another role called `muted` (casing does not matter), if you do have one, be sure to remove it.

-Run the `?setup` command to allow Taiga to create a `muted` role as well as include channel overrides for that role.
+Run the `setup` command to allow Taiga to create a `muted` role as well as include channel overrides for that role.

 After the role has been added, move it above the roles you wish to be able to mute via Taiga.